it-at-m/Praktikumsplaner/doc/src/features/Nachwuchskraefte.md

 ### Modify [Nwks](./../glossary.md#nwk)

 Under each [Nwk](./../glossary.md#nwk) in the overview is a button labeled `Bearbeiten`.

 Clicking it will open a dialog with the [Nwk](./../glossary.md#nwk)'s information.

 It is possible to change the name, year and major/training direction.

 The changes will be saved after clicking the `Akzeptieren` button, and a green success message will appear.

 If the changes are not accepted, the old values will remain, and a red error message will appear.

+Clicking on the `Abbrechen` button cancels the operation and nothing will be changed and the dialog will be closed.

 ### Using the Import button